cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 To publish your Worker to Cloudflare, you'll need a few things:

 - A Cloudflare account, and access to the API keys for that account
+- A Wrangler installation running locally on your machine, and access to the command-line
 - An Auth0 account
-- A Wrangler installation running locally on your machine, and access to the command-line

-If you don't have those things quite yet, don't worry.
-We'll walk through each of them and make sure we're ready to go, before you start creating your application.

-You'll need to get your Cloudflare API tokens to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](https://developers.cloudflare.com/workers/quickstart/#configure) for a brief guide on how to find them.
+Configuring your Cloudflare account, API keys, and Wrangler installation are covered extensively in the [Workers Quick Start](/quickstart).
+Completing that guide is mandatory before following this tutorial!

+If you don't already have an Auth0 account, you can sign up for a free account at [auth0.com](https://www.auth0.com).
+This tutorial doesn't require a paid plan, and has been extensively tested with Auth0's free tier.

 ### Configure an Auth0 application